cl379/papers_supl_materials/Lancelotti2018_PLOS/ ReadMe.txt

-﻿Raw data, transformed data and R script used in:
+Raw data, transformed data and R script used in:

 Lancelotti, C. 2018.
 Not all that burns is wood.
-Antiquity, 93(370): 1026-1039.
+A social perspective on fuel exploitation and use during the Indus urban period (2600-1900 BC).
+PLoS One.
+2018; 13(3): e0192364.

+doi: 10.1371/journal.pone.0192364